skuodi/StarlinkFob_Peplinkv3/README.md

 -If a new date/time exceeds 120F, then it should overwrite the last date/time/max temperature.
 Log to serial for testing as well.
 ```

+- Added temperature alarm logging and log retrieval on boot

 ### 15. Ping screen loop over hosts
 ```